Rameesha98/rameesha98/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Cyber Operator
-- 🌱 I’m currently learning C++ , Java , Python
+- 🌱 I’m currently learning MERN
-- 😄 Pronouns: Rameesha , RaveeJ
+- 🧑‍🎓 I’m an Undergraduate at SLIIT
+- 💬 Ask me about Java , C++
+- 📫 How to reach me hasangamage95@gmail.com
+- ⚡ Fun fact Call me as RaveeJ
 -->